 If you are looking to enhance your career as an Educator at Griffith, the Teaching for Learning Program (TFL) is your starting point.
 The program is one of four pathways in the HEA Fellowships @ Griffith scheme and is accredited by Advance HE in the UK, with successful completion of the program leading to Associate Fellow – a globally recognised award.

-The workshops are offered in Trimester 2, 2019 at Nathan campus and at the Gold Coast campus in Trimester 1, 2020.
-The first workshop in the program, Foundations of University Teaching, is run over 2 days and starts next week, on Wednesday 19 June, 9.30 am – 4.30 pm.
+The workshops are offered in Trimester 1, 2020 at the Gold Coast campus and at Nathan campus in Trimester 2, 2020.
+The first workshops in the program, Understanding Learning and Designing for Learning (Foundations of University Teaching), are run over 2 days and start on Wednesday 12 February.
 Find out more and register.

 The other workshops in the program are: